fireboy637/TranslatableDebugOptions/README.md

-Just a simple mod that make the Debug Option screen translatable.
+Just a simple mod that makes the Debug Option screen translatable.

 I created the original en_us.json.
 Pull Requests for other languages are welcome.